Guest Post Guidelines

 GUEST POST GUIDELINES

 Thank you for your interest in writing for CollegiateParent.
-We love connecting with experts, authors and bloggers who can offer valuable, engaging experiences for our readers.

-However, we receive far more guest post submissions than we can accept.
+Please know that we receive far more guest post submissions than we can accept.
 Before submitting, make sure you are a good fit for CollegiateParent.
 Please read all of the information in the tabs below.

-Requirements for CollegiateParent posts:
+Requirements for CollegiateParent Posts:

 - Understanding self-promotion.